 Sharing our talents, resources and compassion with others is the heart of who we are as a society.
 The global spread of the COVID-19 virus has had an indelible impact on every aspect of our lives and finding ways to connect with those in need is more important than ever.
 This April, Phillips 66 is honored to partner with Points of Light to foster and promote Global Volunteer Month.
 More than 14,000 Phillips 66 employees live and work in communities across the globe, and we feel a deep sense of connection with our neighbors.
 Together with our community partners, we’re being creative about new ways to support our community partners and the people we collectively serve.
+We’re adapting to continue our spirit of volunteerism.

 We are engaged in ongoing conversations with our philanthropic and social outreach partners and recognize that many of our nonprofit partners and neighbors are facing new challenges.
 In a time of uncertainty, it is clear that now is not the time to retreat from our responsibility to take care of one another.
 We are adjusting our philanthropic and volunteer commitments and allowing flexibility in how our community partners use the resources we provide.
 Here are a few of the ways we’ve modified our social impact investments during this time of historic global need: